coverclock/com-diag-hazer/README.md

 # Utilities

 * bakepi - monitors Raspberry Pi core temperature which throttles at 82C.
-* base - configures and runs an Ardusimple SimpleRTK2B board as a fixed base.
+* base - configures and runs a UBX-ZED-F9P chip as a stationary base in survey mode.
 * checksum - takes arguments that are NMEA or UBX packets and adds end matter.
 * consumer - consumes datagrams and reports on stdout.
+* fixed - configures and runs a UBX-ZED-F9P chip as a stationary base in fixed mode.
 * googlemaps - convert various format coordinate strings to decimal degrees.
 * gpstool - serves as Hazer's all purpose GNSS pocket tool.
 * client - runs Google Maps API in Firefox browser under MacOS.